silverstripe/silverstripe-framework/docs/en/05_Contributing/04_Release_Process.md

 You don’t need to be a client of Silverstripe Ltd to get on board, but we will need to perform some low-touch background checks to verify your identity.
 Please contact [security@silverstripe.org](mailto:security@silverstripe.org) for details.

+Only "high" and "critical" issues are pre-announced via the mailing list.
+If you want to know about all the minor security mitigations, keep an eye on the ["releases" forum category](https://forum.silverstripe.org/c/releases), changelogs and the website section [Security Releases](https://www.silverstripe.org/download/security-releases/).

 ## Quality Assurance and Testing